-Breaking the rules: sometimes soilless growing benefits hugely from soil techniques.
-Take the idea of using compost tea in hydroponics.
-It will alter everything from your plants’ perspective.
+Sometimes soilless growing benefits hugely from soil techniques.
+For example, using compost tea in hydroponics.
+Breaking the rules can sometimes alter everything from your plants’ perspective.

-In order to express these ideas fully it helps to have a clear delineation of soil growing versus hydroponic growing.
+To express these ideas fully, it helps to have a clear delineation of soil growing versus hydroponic growing.
 In the simplest terms, hydroponic gardening is an emphasis on growing the plant, while growing in soil is a focus on growing the soil, or more directly, growing microorganisms.

 Microbes are beneficial to plants directly through making perfect plant food and helping them eat it, as well as indirectly by acting as a preventive measure towards root and foliar disease, and pest infestations.